hail-lab/power-grid-fault-benchmark/README.md

 Code, simulator, and reproducibility scripts for the manuscript:

-> **A Reproducible Synthetic Benchmark and Compact 1D-CNN Reference Implementation
+> **A Reproducible Synthetic Benchmark for Physics-Informed Power System Fault
-> for Physics-Informed Power System Fault Classification with SHAP-Based Consistency
+>  Classification with SHAP-Based Consistency Analysis.**
-> Checking.**

 ---